specialblend/react-process-env/support/README.md

 ### security considerations

+#### :warning: Do not pass any secure data in payload

+The injected payload will be public in `index.html`, so don't pass anything you don't want to world to see.

 #### :warning: Do not pass `process.env` directly as payload

 It's a security risk.
 If you pass `process.env` directly, it will throw an assertion error.